iotaledger/documentation/channels/0.1/get-started/build-a-simple-app.md

 ## Next steps

-We'll be adding more information about Channels as well as more guides for sending different types of messages.
+We'll be adding more information about Channels as well as more tutorials for sending different types of message.

 In the meantime, take a look at the [source code](https://github.com/iotaledger/streams) and get involved by discussing your own ideas in the #streams-discussion channel on [Discord](https://discord.iota.org/).